Canning soup at home is a wonderful way to have quick lunches ready. There are just a few things to remember:

 Bring to a boil and simmer for 5 minutes.

 Remember: No dairy, thickeners, pasta, or rice when canning soup.
 These ingredients can be added later when you serve the soup.

-Fill your jars, leaving a 1-inch headspace.
-Be sure to fill each jar about halfway full with the solid ingredients.
+Fill your jars.
+Fill each jar about halfway full with the solid ingredients.
 (I use a slotted spoon.)
 Then add the liquid to cover.
-This way, you don't end up with some jars being mostly broth and others having too much of the solid ingredients.
+Leaving a 1-inch headspace.

 In this image, you can see several jars where I’ve added the solids, then one jar on the right where I’ve added the liquid.

-Having extra liquid can also be helpful if you'll be adding noodles or rice when you serve it.
-Canning soup a little...soupy...is a good thing.
+Having extra liquid can also be helpful if you’ll be adding noodles or rice when you serve it.
+(Don’t put noodles or rice in the jar!
+Canning soup a little…soupy…is a good thing.

 Place your lids and process following pressure canning instructions.

 (If you are canning soup with seafood, you will need to process either pints or quarts for 100 minutes.)

 Be sure to adjust processing according to your altitude using the chart below.
 For more information see this altitude adjustments page.